pranay285/NLP---ANALYSIS-PREDICTION-OF-DISASTER-TWEETS/README.md

-# NLP---ANALYSIS-PREDICTION-OF-DISASTER-TWEETS
+# NLP---ANALYSIS-PREDICTION-OF-DISASTER-TWEETS-
-Machine learning model for accurately predicting whether a tweet is about a real disaster.
+machine learning model for accurately predicting whether a tweet is about a real disaster.
 The dataset provided contains 10,000 tweets that have been manually classified as either real disaster-related or not.
 By leveraging natural language processing techniques, we seek to train a model that can automate this classification process effectively.

 Twitter has emerged as a crucial platform for real-time communication during emergencies.
 This has led to an increased interest from various organisations, such as disaster relief agencies and news outlets, in programmatically monitoring Twitter to identify relevant disaster-related information.
 However, discerning whether a tweet actually pertains to a real disaster or not can be challenging for machines due to the presence of figurative language and context ambiguity.